-Any employee absent five (5) or more consecutive workdays due to the conditions set forth above or demonstrating a pattern of non-consecutive work day potential abuse of leave may be required to present a doctor's certificate which states the employee's ability to return to work.
+Any employee absent five (5) or more consecutive workdays due to the conditions set forth above may be required to present a doctor's certificate.

 The District reserves the right to require the employee to have a physical examination by a Districtappointed physician, in consultation with the employee's physician, to determine the physical condition of an employee.
 The cost of such examination shall be borne by the District.